jj-tena/BiasDetection-IntepretabilityAI/README.md

 The combined analysis of race, gender, and age categories highlights significant disparities in risk predictions, emphasizing the need for a closer examination of how these factors influence the algorithm's outputs.
 The findings suggest that the COMPASS algorithm may benefit from adjustments to mitigate demographic biases and improve fairness in its predictions.
 The analysis of the COMPASS risk assessment model reveals significant variations in model performance across different demographic groups.
 The model tends to underpredict recidivism rates for certain groups, such as African-Americans and younger individuals, while showing varying performance across other groups.
 Confusion matrix analysis further highlights the model's struggles with accurately predicting recidivism, particularly in certain demographic segments.
 To address these biases, it is recommended that the COMPASS model undergoes thorough data preprocessing to ensure representativeness, employs fairness-aware algorithms during training, and undergoes continuous evaluation and re-training with updated data.
 Transparency in the model’s development process will also be crucial for maintaining trust and accountability.
 Implementing these measures can help create a more equitable risk assessment tool, reducing bias and improving fairness across all demographic groups.

+## Notebook 2: Understanding COMPASS Risk Assessment Model Using SHAP

+### Use Case:
+This notebook focuses on evaluating the COMPASS risk assessment model, which predicts the likelihood of recidivism among criminals.
+The aim is to assess the influence of demographic factors—such as race, gender, and age—on the model’s risk predictions.
+The analysis uses SHAP (SHapley Additive exPlanations) to interpret the model’s predictions and to identify potential biases based on these factors.

+### Objective:
+The objective is to examine the impact of various demographic factors on the COMPASS model’s predictions by employing SHAP values.

+### Steps:

+#### Data Loading and Preprocessing:
+Load the dataset from a Google Drive repository into a Pandas DataFrame.
+Install and import necessary libraries.
+Perform initial exploratory data analysis (EDA) to understand the dataset’s structure.
+Clean and preprocess the data, including handling missing values, standardizing numerical variables, and encoding categorical variables.

+#### Dataset Splitting:
+Split the dataset into training and test sets using train_test_split from Scikit-learn, with 70% for training and 30% for testing.
+Ensure stratification by race to maintain proportional representation of racial groups in both sets.
+Set a random_state for reproducibility of the results.

+#### Model Training:
+Train an XGBoost model on the training set.
+Evaluate the model using metrics such as Precision, Recall, F1-Score, and Confusion Matrix to assess its performance.

+#### Generating SHAP Values:
+Apply SHAP to the trained model to generate SHAP values, which quantify the contribution of each feature to the model’s predictions.
+SHAP values are organized in a 2D array, where the first dimension represents instances, and the second represents features.

+#### Analysis with SHAP:
+Global Feature Importance:
+Use SHAP’s summary plot to visualize the global importance of each feature.
+Interpret the plot to understand which features have the most influence on the model’s predictions.
+Individual Prediction Analysis:
+Create waterfall plots for selected individuals from different racial groups.
+Examine how individual features contribute to predictions and compare across different races.

+### Conclusion:
+Summarize findings from SHAP analysis, including feature importance and any observed biases.
+Reflect on the overall performance of the model and its interpretability.
+The analysis using SHAP values has provided a clear understanding of the COMPASS model’s behavior and feature importance.
+Key findings include:
+The feature r_charge_degree has the highest impact on the model’s predictions.
+Features related to recidivism history and crime charges are more influential than demographic factors like age, gender, and race.
+The model appears to have lower sensitivity to demographic variables, suggesting minimal bias related to these factors.
+The notebook has successfully demonstrated how SHAP can be used to interpret and understand machine learning models, providing insights into feature contributions and potential biases.
+This exercise enhances the ability to develop fairer and more transparent models in future work.